On this page10 sections

 bucket: PostgreSQLdate_bin(bucket, value, origin)creates origin-anchored buckets, and the sameROW_NUMBER()budget allocation distributes slots across buckets.

-For deeper detail (use cases, edge cases, performance notes), see proximity-sampling-guide.md.
+For deeper detail (use cases, edge cases, performance notes), see proximity-sampling.md.

 3. Pre-filter: where